Miklós László: Immigration to America

 László could have stayed in Hungary, but World War II was approaching, and many Hungarians of Jewish extraction, recognizing the approaching dangers, emigrated.
 So in 1938, Nicholaus László embarked for the USA.

-He quickly established himself in the local Hungarian community on the Lower East Side of New York City, bringing his charm and reputation to an immigrant audience clamouring for all things Hungarian and, as everyone else, for relief from the Great Depression that was gripping the nation.
-He was, for a time, the "toast of the town", locally at least.
-He then called himself Miklós László, a purely Hungarian name giving him full acceptance and cachet within the community.
-But fame in the insular Hungarian language-speaking community of Yorkville, Manhattan, New York is not the same as making it as a playwright to a larger English-speaking American audience.
+He established himself within the Hungarian community on the Lower East Side of New York City during the Great Depression.
+Using the name Miklós László, he gained recognition within the Hungarian-speaking community of Yorkville, Manhattan.
+However, this local recognition among Hungarian speakers differed from achieving success as a playwright for a broader English-speaking American audience.

 Miklós, also known as "Miki", would need to further pursue his opportunities.
 In the fall of 1939 he married Florence Herman, an aspiring young actress and the daughter of a successful local entrepreneur, a Cunard Line travel agent, landlord and financial exchange merchant.
-On December 28th, 1944, he completed the transition and became a fully naturalized American citizen and officially adopted the single name now most frequently referenced, Miklós László.
+On December 28, 1944, he completed the transition and became a fully naturalized American citizen and officially adopted the single name now most frequently referenced, Miklós László.

 During his lifetime he had numerous writing contracts with MGM.
 A few projects became major motion pictures, while most did not.
 The writing experiments and the accompanying advances though kept Miki and wife Florence able to make ends meet, barely.
 Again, other jobs became a necessity.

 Miklós László died in New York City in 1973 at the age of 69.
 His wife Florence died in 1987.